deNeedo/Encryptor/README.md

 ![client_logout_success](./assets/client_logout_success.png)

-When you try to log out, while not being logged in prior to that, you will see this message:
+When you try to log out, while not being logged in prior to that, you will see this log:

 ![client_logout_warning](./assets/client_logout_warning.png)